 The Dodd-Frank Act gave the FDIC greater discretion to manage the DIF, changed the assessment base from domestic deposits to consolidated average assets less average tangible equity, and mandated a minimum Designated Reserve Ratio (reserve ratio or DRR) of 1.35%.
 The FDIC Board adopted a Restoration Plan to ensure that the DIF reserve ratio reaches 1.35% by September 30, 2020, as required by the Dodd-Frank Act, and, in March 2016, issued a final rule to meet this DRR level.
-The final rule, which became effective on July 1, 2016, imposes on insured depository institutions with \$10 billion or more in assets, such as Wells Fargo, a surcharge of 4.5 cents per \$100 of their assessment base, after making certain adjustments.
-The surcharge is in addition to the base assessments paid by the affected institutions and could significantly increase the overall amount of their deposit insurance assessments.
-The FDIC expects the surcharge to be in effect for approximately two years, however, if the DIF reserve ratio does not reach 1.35% by December 31, 2018, the final rule provides that the FDIC will impose a shortfall assessment on any bank that was subject to the surcharge.
-In addition to ensuring that the DIF reserve ratio reaches the statutory minimum of 1.35% by September 30, 2020, the FDIC Board has also finalized a comprehensive, long-range plan for DIF management, whereby the DRR has been targeted at 2%.
+The final rule, which became effective on July 1, 2016, imposed on insured depository institutions with \$10 billion or more in assets, such as Wells Fargo, a surcharge of 4.5 cents per \$100 of their assessment base, after making certain adjustments.
+The surcharge was in addition to the base assessments paid by the affected institutions.
+The surcharge was completed in third quarter 2018.
+In addition to ensuring that the DIF reserve ratio reached the statutory minimum of 1.35% by September 30, 2020, the FDIC Board also finalized a comprehensive, long-range plan for DIF management, whereby the DRR has been targeted at 2%.

 In addition to the base assessments and any surcharge, all FDIC-insured depository institutions must also pay a quarterly assessment towards interest payments on bonds (commonly referred to as FICO bonds) issued by the Financing Corporation, a federal corporation chartered under the authority of the Federal Housing Finance Board.
-This assessment was 0.56% of the assessable deposit base for first quarter 2017, and was 0.54% for the second, third and fourth quarters of 2017.
-For the year ended December 31, 2017, the Company's FDIC deposit insurance assessments, including FICO assessments, totaled \$1.3 billion.
+This assessment was 0.46% of the assessable deposit base for first quarter 2018, 0.44% for second quarter 2018, and was 0.32% for the third and fourth quarters of 2018.
+For the year ended December 31, 2018, the Company's FDIC deposit insurance assessments, including FICO assessments, totaled \$1.1 billion.